 UPDATE: Switched to FirstData

 A few weeks after publishing this post, I had some trouble linking up my new Moneris payment processor through my shopping cart from 1ShoppingCart.com.
 After some back and forth with both companies, I realized 1ShoppingCart.com supports Moneris Canada but not Moneris US.
 So even though they offered a competitive low cost, I was unable to use Moneris to process payments with the shopping cart I’m already using.

 So I started searching again and this time I used CardFellow.com to search for payment processors.
 With CardFellow.com, you complete an application and get offers from several payment processors with their complete costs listed up-front.
 It’s a very transparent process.
 I contacted FirstData since they offered one of the lowest cost options and I know they link up with my shopping cart.

-As it turns out, I am getting a lower cost with FirstData than what I was getting with Moneris .
+As it turns out, I am getting a lower cost with FirstData even compared to what I was getting with Moneris .
 FirstData is charging Interchange + .25%.
 Interchange is the rate charged by credit card companies that all processors pay.
-So processors offering a quote at Interchant plus a percentage are being transparent about the profit they are taking on all transactions.
+So processors offering a quote at interchange plus a percentage are being transparent about the profit they are taking on all transactions.
 Their monthly fees were much cheaper at $17 total per month since American Express processing is included.

 All in all, I’m happy with the entire process with FirsData.
 From the sales process all the way to linking my shopping cart to FirstData, they have been very helpful so far.
 I’ve already processed a few transactions successfully and hope I won’t be needing to switch payment processors for a very long time.